The 12 Best Camping Sites in Iceland (2026 Update)

 Húsavík Campsite

-Húsavík is a campsite located in Iceland.
-It is situated in a beautiful location and offers stunning views of the surrounding area.
-The campsite is well-equipped with all the necessary facilities and amenities for a comfortable and enjoyable stay.
-Plenty of activities keep guests entertained, such as hiking, fishing, and swimming.
-Húsavík is the perfect place to relax and enjoy the great outdoors.
+Húsavík is a well-equipped campsite located in North Iceland.
+It is situated in a beautiful location and offers stunning views of the surrounding area, making it the perfect place to relax and enjoy the great outdoors.

 Húsavík has become one of the most famous towns in Iceland after the film Eurovision Song Contest: The Story of Fire Saga.
-Starring Will Farrell and Rachel McAdams, it came out in 2020.
-It is no wonder why the Eurovision film was made in Iceland since we Icelanders are one of the biggest fans of Eurovision.
+Starring Will Ferrell and Rachel McAdams, it came out in 2020.
+It is no wonder the film was set in Iceland, as we Icelanders are among the biggest fans of Eurovision in the world.

 Facilities: Cooking facilities, showers, washing machine, dryer, and toilets.
 They also offer free wifi.